 We will be using software tools to give you real world experience with current tools being used by industry.
 Tools will be accessible through the computers in the IS117 lab but could also be downloaded for use by the student.
 The software tools will be reviewed in lecture and lab as needed.
-PLC's (programmable logic controllers), motion components, variable frequency drives and motors along with other automation devices will be used in lab
+PLC's (programmable logic controllers), open frame controllers, motion components, sensors, variable frequency drives and motors along with other automation devices will be used in lab